REV23Docs/rev23-desktop-docs/docs/quick-start/start-a-walk-in-service.md

 3. Like we saw when we scheduled an appointment for a customer, we can click the Customer editor to search for a customer by name, or create a new customer by clicking the New action or Scan/Swipe ID action.
 Since this client has her ID with her, we'll click the **Scan/Swipe ID** action to open the Customer Detail View and pre-fill that data in.

-> Hint: If you do not yet have a barcode reader or magstripe stripe swiper, when REV23 Desktop is waiting for you to to scan the ID, press the letter `D` on your keyboard to use demo data, which demonstrates the information that can be extracted from the ID.

     By swiping the ID, we will obtain the following fields automatically without any typing: First name, middle name, last name, gender, birthday, address, driver's license number and state.
 We'll add a few more fields such as email and mobile phone + provider.

     The next time this client returns, swiping the ID will recall this record, including any changes we've  made.

+    > Hint: If you do not yet have a bar code reader or magstripe stripe reader, when REV23 Desktop is waiting for you to to scan the ID, press the letter `D` on your keyboard to use demo data, which demonstrates the information that can be extracted from the ID.

 4. Hover over the ID Image Editor.
 We can click the scan button in the Image Editor to acquire the ID Image from the document scanner.